 - The ACNC’s first focus is to help charities meet their obligations through guidance, education and support.
 But if charities continue to do the wrong thing, the ACNC will take appropriate action.

 - The ACNC has a number of resources and factsheets which can help charities through issues.
-The ACNC’s Governance for Good publication (acnc.gov.au/governanceforgood) is a good place to start and can be downloaded from the ACNC website.
+Our publication Governance for Good is a good place to start.

 Internal disputes can involve disagreements between individuals or groups inside a charity – for example: between members, an individual and the board/committee, or even between board and committee members.